 \subsubsection{Parameters of line shape}

-Line shapes are most frequently characterized either by FWHM, or by the standard deviation, $\sigma$.
-These two simple parametrization are not equivalent, and they reflect in particular the predominantly Gaussian or Lorentzian shapes, as discussed in detail by \citet{collin2006}.
-Since the model provides us with the full line shape, we can study how these shapes are reflected in the usual standard parametrization.
+Line shapes are most frequently characterized by either the FWHM or the standard deviation ($\sigma$).
+These two standard parametrizations are not equivalent and are typically associated with Gaussian or Lorentzian shapes, as discussed by \citet{collin2006}.
+Since the model provides the full line shape, we can examine how these shapes map onto these standard parameters.